I am easily entertained. I find joy in discussing everything pop culture from a good Netflix series to syndicated radio stations.

 A (Deficient) Case Study

-To say that Tobias Whale’s is a menace of a peculiar type is an understatement.
-The villain brilliantly showcases an intriguing take on a person who's psyche is split off by a complex that can only exist under precise and peculiar societal dynamics: a world where a person's complexion is visual cue triggering certain attitudes and prejudices in strangers.
+To say that Tobias Whale is a menace is an understatement.
+The villain brilliantly showcases an intriguing take on a person whose psyche is split off by a complex that can only exist under precise and peculiar societal dynamics: a world where a person's complexion is a visual cue triggering certain attitudes and prejudices in strangers.

 The social experience of Tobias Whale is not a unique narrative.
-Jones was tasked with delving into deep personal experiences to assist with a familiar villain-type who’s painstaking woes and pursuit of the will to power are forged by a tangible humanity. “ I [had] to tap into the realities of Tobias Whale -- the layers and complexity that make him who he is, and his reasoning behind them,” Jones tells TV Guide.
+Jones was tasked with delving into deep, personal experiences, to assist with a familiar villain-type whose painstaking woes and pursuit of the will to power are forged by tangible humanity. “ I [had] to tap into the realities of Tobias Whale -- the layers and complexity that make him who he is, and his reasoning behind them,” Jones tells TV Guide.
 “I still suffer from ignorance and bias.”

 The villain wields a complex that highlights the diverging cultural void that pulls African American and other historically darker-shaded people with albinism into two opposite directions.
 On one hand, they experience common occurrences of being labeled and treated as a white person by those outside of their communities.
-On the other hand, to pass as white lead a person to be subjected to less instances of discrimination than those of their cultural background.
-As a result that person possesses less shared experiences between themselves and their social group.
+On the other hand, to pass as white lead a person to be subjected to fewer instances of discrimination than those of their cultural background.
+As a result, that person possesses fewer shared experiences between themselves and their social group.
 Subsequently, the parties are incapable of reflecting with a similar perspective.
-In the most radical scenarios people with albinism may be right out rejected by community members who may have their own explosive feelings about white people.
-All of the above lead to to a certain level of alienation from the self and the community.
+In the most radical scenarios, people with albinism may be right out rejected by community members who may have their own explosive feelings about white people.
+All of the above lead to a certain level of alienation from the self and the community.